siammahfuz/SUBPCMS/README.md

 🙌 Contributors:  Md.
 Mahfuzur Rahman Siam

-We extend our gratitude to the following contributors for their valuable contributions to SMSLAB:
+We extend our gratitude to the following contributors for their valuable contributions to SUBPCMS:

 - https://github.com/siammahfuz/SUBPCMS